krithikraja146-beep/Excel-Tableau-Commerce-Analytics/README.md

 5. Order Volume & Fulfillment: What is the total volume of orders processed, and what is the return/cancellation rate?
 6. Top Performing Products: What are the top 10 best-selling products by total revenue and units sold?

-7.RFM Customer Segmentation: Who are our highest-value customers ("Champions") versus "At-Risk" buyers based on their Recency, Frequency, and Monetary scores?
+7. RFM Customer Segmentation: Who are our highest-value customers ("Champions") versus "At-Risk" buyers based on their Recency, Frequency, and Monetary scores?

-8.Cohort Retention & Lifetime Value: What percentage of customers from each monthly cohort return to make repeat purchases, and how does their spending evolve over time?
+8. Cohort Retention & Lifetime Value: What percentage of customers from each monthly cohort return to make repeat purchases, and how does their spending evolve over time?

 # View Interactive Dashboard